Costa Rica Digital Nomad Visa Guide (2024)

 After those 8 days are up, you’ll either receive confirmation that your application has been granted or you’ll be rejected.
 Either way, you won’t wait for longer than 15 calendar days

-So, in total, you shouldn’t wait longer than a month and a half or two months for your visa to be granted.
+So, in total, you shouldn’t wait longer than a month and a half or 2 months for your visa to be granted.
 This is a surprisingly quick turnaround time, especially given the world-famous laidback approach to life that Costa Ricans typically have.

 Step #5: Get your residency permit